0Phoenix/Frontenders/README.md

 Front Yard Sale

+Problem Statement:
 For our project we are creating a website that is essentially is a bidding/selling site that has many different mechanics that users interact with.
 At its core, items are put up for auction and bid on by other users.

+List of users:
+Clients – people that create accounts to auction and bid Admins – people who have the ability to monitor activity on the website

+List of functionalities provided for each user:
 Users and admin will have to create accounts to access this website, complete with authentication and authorization.
 Username and password function will be available as well as an option to remain anonymous to other users.

 Once logged in users will be able to view items that are up for sale as well as sell items.
 These items will be sorted based on popularity.
 Users can sale items by inputting the information that is required as well as a time period for bidding.
 While the bidding time is open, users are able to view and increase the price of items.
 Once the time is up, the highest bidder will have the item added to their personal checkout cart.